adamcatley/adamcatley.github.io/docs/AirTag.md

 Apple servers can somehow connect this to a specific device as the page shows the corresponding serial number, even before the AirTag has been registered, as well as the owner's lost message and phone number if available.
 Apple claims to not store any information about the AirTags and only the owner's phone and the AirTag can generate their rotating public keys.

 The firmware function that generates this URL has been identified by [@stacksmashing]().
-Further reverse engineering could reveal the meaning of the unknown URL parameters passed to that function.
+Further reverse engineering could reveal the meaning of the unknown URL parameters set by that function.
 See his work [here](https://twitter.com/ghidraninja/status/1390639514134237186):

 [![](https://pbs.twimg.com/media/E0yLQ7mWEAA62JT?format=png)](https://twitter.com/ghidraninja/status/1390639514134237186)